omniprime/100-days-of-code/log.md

 **Thoughts:** I spent the majority of my time doing research on how to properly call the weather api.
 I must be doing something wrong with my call since I am not getting it to pull any of the weather info.
 I might be missing something when it comes to JSON, so I might look into that more tomorrow.

+### Day 59: March 4th, 2017

+**Today's Progress**: JSON.
+I'm just not getting you.

+**Thoughts:** I am not sure what I am doing wrong.
+I have tried to get my weather data with javascript and with jquery.
+No luck.
+I am not sure what I am missing.
+I am not having good luck with it tonight, so I will step back and try again tomorrow.